Reclaim Your Mobility: Best Supplements for Tendonitis 2025

 Should I Keep Training If I Have Tendonitis?

-But if you want to stimulate healing and return to training ASAP, Performance Lab Flex needs to be part of your treatment protocol.
+If you're looking to stimulate healing and get back to training quickly, Performance Lab Flex should be part of your recovery protocol.

-It soothes and protects with easy-on-the-stomach botanicals AprèsFlex® Boswellia Serrata and CurcuWIN® curcumin, and lubricates and nourishes joints with Mythocondro® chondroitin, NutriGenesis® strontium, OptiMSM®, and corn glucosamine—all supplied in 100% vegan-friendly prebiotic-infused capsules.
+It combines easy-on-the-stomach botanicals like AprèsFlex® Boswellia Serrata and CurcuWIN® curcumin with powerful joint lubricants like Phytodroitin™ chondroitin, OptiMSM®, and corn glucosamine—all delivered in vegan-friendly, prebiotic-infused capsules.

 Final Thoughts